Power Through Your Pantry with the Best Manual Can Openers

 These models will have your back, can after can.

-There are many types of can openers on the market today, but the best manual models are consistently reliable, compact, and sturdy.
-They should also smoothly pop open tins of all sizes without putting too much pressure on your hands.
+There are lots of can openers on the market today, but the best manual models are consistently reliable, compact, and sturdy.
+They should smoothly pop open tins of all sizes without putting too much pressure on your hands.
 To wade through the wealth of available options, we consulted a few canned goods experts.
 Read on to shop their selections for the ones that will have your back, can after can.

 Features to Keep in Mind